Coping Skills 101: Mindfulness

 As humans, it is in our nature to regularly plan for the future and reminisce about the past.
 This is great as we’re moving toward our future goals or reflecting on memories from years ago; however, what happens when the ability to think forwards and backwards becomes a nightmare?
 When we are no longer thinking about wonderful pastimes, but instead fixating on negative events from our past, or, running circles in our minds, worrying about the future?
 Although our ability to plan ahead and process the past has many benefits, there may be times in a person’s life where this ability becomes more a hindrance than a benefit.
 That is where the skill of mindfulness can be of great benefit in teaching us to slow down and focus on the present moment, rather than getting lost in the past or future.

 Mindfulness has been found by researchers to help generally improve our mood and positive emotions, while decreasing our anxiety and reactivity to negative emotions (e.g., even when we experience sadness, we may not sink as deep into the emotion, or let negative emotions send us into a spiral).
 Studies have also shown that mindfulness has benefits toward physical conditions as well, such as irritable bowel syndrome (IBS), fibromyalgia, psoriasis, and chronic pain .
+For more information on the benefits of mindfulness click here.
 This is yet another skill that has become quite popular over time due to its many benefits, so it’s worth discussing exactly what mindfulness is and what it is not before practicing.

 What Mindfulness is